 [AD 407] John Chrysostom on Acts 17:1

-“And as was his custom, Paul went into the synagogue of the Jews.”
-Although he had said, “We turn to the Gentiles,” he did not abandon these people, for great was his desire toward them.
-Listen to what he says, “Brothers, my heart’s desire and prayer to God for Israel is, that they might be saved,” and, “I wished myself accursed from Christ for my brothers.”
-He did this because of the promise and the glory of God and because he did not wish to offend the Gentiles.
+Again they haste past the small cities, and press on to the greater ones, since from those the word was to flow as from a fountain into the neighboring cities.
+"And Paul, as his manner was, went into the synagogue of the Jews."
+Although he had said, "We turn to the Gentiles" (ch. xiii.
+46), he did not leave these alone: such was the longing affection he had towards them.
+For hear him saying, "Brethren, my heart's desire and prayer to God for Israel is, that they might be saved" (Rom. x.
+1): and, "I wished myself accursed from Christ for my brethren." (ib. ix.
+3.)
+But he did this because of God's promise and the glory: and this, that it might not be a cause of offence to the Gentiles.

 [AD 407] John Chrysostom on Acts 17:8